 We are incredibly excited about the potential of voice activated computers like the Google Home and Amazon Echo.
 We are already publishing a daily, general news briefing — like an on-demand radio news update — and a host-read politics briefing.
 The potential to answer audience questions about news is huge but it will require smart AI solutions which we are working on.

 Many of the themes Jeremy discusses in this article will feature prominently at the 2017 Digital Innovators’ Summit in Berlin.
-For more information and a pre-agenda booking rate that can save delegates 400 Euros, click here.
-Remember, this offer ends on 31 January.
+For more information and to register, click here.

 More like this